-From the religion wise distribution of the sample migrants (See Figure 2.2), a higher share of the sample migrants are Muslims.
+From the religion wise distribution of the sample migrants (See Figure 2.2), it is clear that a higher share of the sample migrants are Muslims.
 This is the reason for a greater share of other caste migrants in our sample.
 Our sample consists of 43.5 percent Hindus and 56.5 per cent Muslims.